Mbed-TLS/mbedtls-framework/docs/architecture/config-check-framework.md

 * The configuration is technically valid but unlikely to be desirable.
 For example, enabling ECC support but not at least one curve.
 Since we don't test such configurations, they may or may not work anyway.
 * The configuration is technically valid and should work, but potentially dangerous.
 For example, building with a weak random generator.
 In such cases, if the configuration may be accidentally weak, we may want to require the user to an additional “`I_KNOW_WHAT_I_M_DOING`” macro.
 * The user defined or undefined a macro which is normally set internally (typically in `*adjust*.h`).
 This is very likely to lead to internal consistencies, so we would like to reject the attempt.
-* The user defined or undefined a macro that used to be meaningful in previous library, but no longer is.
+* The user defined or undefined a macro that used to be meaningful in a previous version of the library, but no longer is.
 We would like to emit an error that points the user to a replacement, if applicable.

-Some of these cases follow generic patterns that are susceptible for automation (e.g. options removed in the last major release), while others are very ad hoc and need to be defined manually (e.g. at least of a set).
-Hence we havee both [generated checks](#generated-checks) and [manually written checks](#manually-written-checks).
+Some of these cases follow generic patterns that are susceptible for automation (e.g. options removed in the last major release), while others are very ad hoc and need to be defined manually (e.g. at least one of a set).
+Hence we have both [generated checks](#generated-checks) and [manually written checks](#manually-written-checks).

 ### When is the configuration checked?